IlginIcozu/Lumina/README.md

 ## Compositions

-The visual structure contains 9 general composition type, each are highly varied, some examples;
+The visual structure contains 9 general composition type depicting the phenomena of gravitational pull & lensing, fracting and bending of time and space and how gravity warps light.

+Each composition is highly varied, some examples;

 * Composition 1